superstreamlabs/superstream-clients-java/README.md

 The library fully supports Java versions 11 through 21.

+## Run Modes

+Superstream operates in one of two modes per `KafkaProducer` instance:

+- **INIT_CONFIG**: Superstream applies init-time configuration optimizations directly to the application's producer configuration before the producer is constructed.
+No shadow producer is created.
+The application calls run on the original producer.
+- **SHADOW**: Superstream initializes a shadow producer effectively replacing original producer and routes supported producer methods through it.
+After a learning period, a one-shot optimized configuration is applied to the shadow.
+The original producer remains in place; routing is transparent.

+### Default Optimizations

+When no topic-specific configuration is available (or during init-time defaults), Superstream applies:
+- `compression.type=zstd`
+- `batch.size=65536`
+- `linger.ms=5000` (skipped when `SUPERSTREAM_LATENCY_SENSITIVE=true`)

 ## Important: Producer Configuration Requirements

 When initializing your Kafka producers, please ensure you pass the configuration as a mutable object.
 The Superstream library needs to modify the producer configuration to apply optimizations.
 The following initialization patterns are supported: